Data Centers in Tucuruí

 Network & Connectivity Ecosystem

 Carrier Density & Carrier Neutrality: Carrier count: over 5 as of September 2025.
-The market supports a specialized selection of providers, including regional fiber operators and national providers focusing on industrial connectivity.
+The market supports a specific selection of providers, including regional fiber operators and national providers focusing on industrial connectivity.

 Direct Cloud On-Ramps: There are 0 direct cloud on-ramps as of September 2025, enabling access to 0 cloud regions.
 Enterprise traffic for AWS, Google Cloud (GCP), or Microsoft Azure typically routes through São Paulo.
 Private transport via wave or PNI is the standard method for establishing reliable connections to these global platforms.